purdue-epics-wise/slhs-sim/README.md

  2. Open project
  - use Visual Studio 2015 or higher, File->Open Project/Solution->choose where you clone slhs-sim
  - in solution explorer, right click the website icon (slhs-sim) -> add existing item -> choose the database file
  - Tools -> Connect to database -> MS SQL Server Database file -> choose the Database file
+ - In the Visual Studios solution explorer, navigate to SLHS.Web -> Forms -> Public.
+Then right click on Default.aspx, and click "Set As Start Page"
  3. Run project